HaydenElza/blog/_posts/2022-11-28-AGOL-HTML-Links.md

 You might need to replace additional characters such as `<` or `>`.

-## Option 2: update service definition to diable XSS prevention
+## Option 2: update service definition to disable XSS prevention

-In the second scenario the solution to this error us updating the service definition of your feature layer by chainging the `"xssPreventionEnabled"` value to `False`.
+In the second scenario the solution to this error is updating the service definition of your feature layer by chainging the `"xssPreventionEnabled"` value to `False`.

 [This blog post](https://community.esri.com/t5/arcgis-data-interoperability-blog/writing-html-and-other-amp-lt-and-amp-gt-tagged/ba-p/1116925) was helpful in outlining the solution using the ArcGIS REST API.
 However, if you'd rather do it using ArcGIS API for Python, say in a notebook, here is a code snippet you can adapt to your feature layer: